Georgia State Route 28: Southern segment

-SR 28's southern segment begins where SC 28 meets the state line on the Furys Ferry Bridge, northwest of Martinez.
-It travels through rural areas of Columbia County and passes Jones Creek Golf Course before entering Martinez.
+SR 28's southern segment begins where SC 28 meets the state line on the Furys Ferry Bridge as a two-lane road, northwest of Martinez in Columbia County.
+About a 1 mi later, it meets an roundabout intersection with the northern terminus of Hardy McManus Road.
+In the future, the roadway widens into four-lane divided highway past Hardy McManus Road.
+As of now, it goes left of the raised median and its future eastbound lanes.
+Soon, just by Riverside Middle School, it meets an intersection with the northern terminus of North Belair Road, which goes towards the southern beginning of SR 383 in Evans.
+At this intersection, it also meets southern terminus of Mullikin Road, which provides access to neighborhoods and River Ridge Elementary.
+A block after the intersection, SR 28 becomes a divided highway (as a two-lane road for now, will become four lanes in the future).
+It meets an seagull intersection with the eastern terminus of Southern Pines Drive, as it passes Jones Creek Golf Course.
+It later meets a brand new traffic signal intersection with the eastern terminus of Colony Drive (links to Colony Square) and the western terminus of Blackstone Camp Road.
+As the roadway approaches its next intersection with Evans-To-Locks Road, it widens from two lanes into four lanes.
+After meeting Evans-To-Locks Road, SR 28 enters Martinez.
 There, SR 28 passes by West Lake Country Club and continues to the southeast.
 After that, it enters Richmond County and the city limits of Augusta.
 Approximately 1000 ft after an intersection with SR 104 (Riverwatch Parkway) is an intersection with the eastern terminus of SR 104 Conn.
 (Washington Road).
 Here, SR 28 takes on the Washington Road name.
 Just under 1 mi later, is an interchange with Interstate 20 (I-20; Carl Sanders Highway).
 Then, it curves to the east-southeast.
 It skirts along the northeastern part of Augusta National Golf Club, where the Masters Tournament is held every spring.
 After that, SR 28 curves to the south-southeast.
 At a partial interchange with the western terminus of Broad Street, the Washington Road name ends and the John C. Calhoun Expressway designation begins.
 The expressway skirts along the southwestern and southern edges of Lake Olmstead.
 It travels under Milledge Road and has a split diamond interchange with Eve Street and Crawford Avenue.
 A few hundred feet later, it has a half diamond interchange with 15th Street.
 The roadway then travels over St. Sebastian Way.
 After crossing over the Augusta Canal and SR 4 (13th Street), the expressway ends at 12th Street, and SR 28 becomes known as Greene Street.
 It turns left onto 5th Street and then meets US 25 Bus.
 (Broad Street).
 US 25 Bus./SR 28 travel to the southeast on Broad Street.
 At an interchange with US 1/US 25/US 78/US 278/SR 10/SR 121 (Gordon Highway), US 25 Bus. ends, and SR 28 continues through the Olde Town section of the city.
 During a slight southerly jog, the local street name transitions to Sand Bar Ferry Road.
 SR 28 travels to the southeast and has an interchange with I-520 (Bobby Jones Expressway) and Laney Walker Boulevard.
 It curves to the south-southeast and intersects the eastern terminus of Laney Walker Boulevard Extension; then, the road curves to the east and again meets the South Carolina state line, where the road crosses over the Savannah River on the Sand Bar Ferry Bridge and continues, again as the southern segment of SC 28, and retains the Sand Bar Ferry Road name.